somaproject/acqboard/docs/operation/fiberio.rst

 the most-recently executed CMDID; CMDRP[0] tells whether or not this command was successful.

-The data fields are 1.15-bit twos-complement fixed point samples from their corresponding ADCs; they are transmitted MSB first.
+The data fields are 1.15-bit twos-complement fixed point samples, that is they should be interpreted has having the decimal point after the first bit, with fifteen bits to the right of the point.
+They are transmitted MSB first.

 Normally, the Acqboard receives a stream of valid 8b/10b encoded zeros; a new command is indicated by the presence of the comma